 No reliable and consistent means of diagnosis currently exist.
 The road to diagnosis is often personalized based on symptoms.
-Clinicians are working to create diagnostic and treatment standards for mitochondrial medicine.
+Clinicians are working to create diagnostic and treatment standards for Related to the mitochondria. medicine.

 - Diagnosis can be made by DNA testing and/or muscle biopsy.

 - Diagnosis of mitochondrial disease can be invasive, expensive, time-consuming, and labor-intensive.
 Therefore, evaluation is not taken lightly.
 Doctors experienced in diagnosing and treating these diseases will take either a step-wise approach to diagnosis or, in some centers, the evaluation takes place over a few days.
 The evaluation includes a combination of clinical observations and laboratory tests.